annadeichler/tree-rl-adaptive/README.md

 AlphaZero algorithm modified to be compatible with single-player deterministic environments with adaptive return normalization in Monte Carlo tree search (MCTS) and optionally adaptive root return variance based MCTS iterations.

 ## Requirements
-Code runs with Tensorflow 1.0 and needs numpy, scipy, matplotlib, multiprocessing, openai gym and pybullet packages.
+Code runs with Tensorflow 1.5, requirements listed in requirements.txt

 ## Tutorial
 - Training scripts are assumed to be specified in json format in /hypes folder.